NEW RULES, NEW PLAYERS, AND NEW RISKS

 MARKET CONFIDENCE

-Well-functioning markets meet five confidence tests.
+A well-functioning markets meet five confidence tests:

 - The process is transparent.